 Other leaks could cause much more damage, seeping into walls and breaking down ceilings from undue stress on the joints throughout your plumbing.
 In extreme cases you could be the victim of exploding cold or hot water tanks from excess pressure build up.
 Small or large, dealing with the aftermath of a high pressure mess is costly and time-consuming.

-HOW TO DAMPEN HIGH PRESSURE
+HOW TO REDUCE YOUR HIGH WATER PRESSURE

 The good news about high water pressure is that it is relatively easy to fix!
 If you are already aware of significant pressure in your home you can have a licensed contractor install or repair your water pressure regulator.
 This will maintain a set level of incoming pressure, regardless of the PSI at your water main.